 FOR EXPERIENCED DRUMMERS

-As is usually the case when you're talking about musical instruments, you get what you pay for - and when you buy a proper, expensive drum-kit, by brands such as Drum Workshop, you can be sure it's a pro-quality kit made to withstand regular gigging.
+As is usually the case when you're talking about musical instruments, you get what you pay for - and when you buy a proper, expensive drum-kit, by brands such as Drum Workshop and British Drum Co, you can be sure it's a pro-quality kit made to withstand regular gigging.
 Unless, that is, you are a "Keith Moon"!

 Best Electronic Drum-Kits